cleavetv/unity-framework/Readme.md

 The Framework executes based around several simple principals:

- - A single object in your Unity scenes contains the "Framework" component attached to it.
+ - A single object in your Unity scenes contains the `Framework` component attached to it.
 This object must exist in every scene.
  - A component is implemented with the name `<YourScene>SceneView`.
-For example:  a GameSceneView component is expected when initializing a scene named Game.
+For example: a `GameSceneView` component is expected when initializing a scene named `Game`.
- - Your SceneView component is derived from the CleaveFramework.Scene.SceneView object.
+ - Your SceneView component is derived from the `CleaveFramework.Scene.SceneView` object.
- - Objects are instantiated in your derived SceneView::Initialize() implementation through the exposed SceneObjects instance of SceneObjectsData.
+ - Objects are instantiated in your derived `SceneView.Initialize()` implementation through the exposed `SceneObjects` instance of `SceneObjectsData`.

 ## Interfaces:

+### IInitializable

- - IInitializable : SceneObjects implementing this interface will have Initialize() invoked on them at the point in which you call SceneObjects.InitializeSceneObjects() -- you should call this method at the end of your SceneView::Initialize() implementation
+SceneObjects implementing this interface will have `Initialize()` invoked on them at the point in which you call `SceneObjects.InitializeSceneObjects()` -- you should call this method at the end of your `SceneView.Initialize()` implementation

+### IConfigureable

- - IConfigureable : SceneObjects implementing this interface will have Configure() invoked on them immediately after all SceneObjects have been completely initialized.
+SceneObjects implementing this interface will have `Configure()` invoked on them immediately after all SceneObjects have been completely initialized.
 At this point you are now able to bind any references to any initialized object.
 For example: in the case of a View object added to your scene hierarchy in UnityEditor mode and has it's instance resolved during Initialize.

+### IUpdateable

- - IUpdateable : SceneObjects implementing this interface will have Update(deltaTime) invoked on them during the SceneView object's update cycle with Time.deltaTime as the parameter.
+SceneObjects implementing this interface will have `Update(deltaTime)` invoked on them during the SceneView object's update cycle with `Time.deltaTime` as the parameter.

+### IDestroyable

- - IDestroyable : SceneObjects implementing this interface will have Destroy() invoked on them at the point in which the OnDestroy() method on your SceneView is being called by the UnityEngine.
+SceneObjects implementing this interface will have `Destroy()` invoked on them at the point in which the `OnDestroy()` method on your SceneView is being called by the UnityEngine.

 ## Objects: